 There are some perceived disadvantages to incorporating – such as the increased administration required of directors, the cost of preparing annual accounts, and the legal and statutory obligations carried by directors, but most company owners would say that these ‘cons’ are vastly outweighed by the ‘pros’.

-Last last year, HMRC published an interesting piece of research which highlights business owners’ attitudes to incorporating – what their main motivations were when they formed their companies, and the main drawbacks described by business owners.
+HMRC published an interesting piece of research which highlights business owners’ attitudes towards incorporating – what their main motivations were when they formed their companies, and the main drawbacks described by business owners.

-If you need help deciding whether to set up as a sole trader, or form your own company, make sure you run through your options with an accountant or other professional adviser first.
+If you need help deciding whether to set up as a sole trader, or form your own company, make sure you run through your options with a limited company accountant or another professional adviser first.